Author name: hobec_managewp

 Retirement Villages – What you need to know

 Buying into a retirement village is a decision that many people consider as part of their retirement planning.
 Like all decisions of this size, it’s one that require careful consideration.
-In the majority of situations when moving into a Village, it will involve signing an Occupation Right Agreement (ORA) with the retirement village.
-An ORA sets …
+Occupational Right Agreements In the majority of situations when moving into a Village, it will involve signing an Occupation Right Agreement (ORA) with the retirement village. …

 Retirement Villages – What you need to know Read More »